Settled Status & Indefinite Leave to Remain

 Settled Status for EU Citizens and their family members.

 Settled status is also known as Indefinite Leave to Remain in the UK (ILR).
 It is a form of immigration status which the Home Office issues to non-EU nationals where they qualify for it under the Immigration Rules.
-EU Citizens and their family members are currently entitled to Permanent Residence (as opposed to Settled Status).
+For EU Citizens and their families, the rules are changing at the end of 2020.

 Here we take a look at the settled status scheme.